 The East-West Shrine Bowl Hall of Fame is home to some of the greatest names ever to play the game.
 Each year, past players are selected to join this elite club.
 Candidates must have played in the East-West Shrine Bowl and have accomplished something significant in their career.

-As a part of the festivities surrounding the 99th East-West Shrine Bowl, Steve Smith Sr. and Steve Sarkisian was inducted into the East-West Shrine Bowl Hall of Fame during the 2024 East-West Shrine Bowl at Ford Center at The Star.
+As part of the festivities surrounding the 100th East-West Shrine Bowl, Eddie George and Andrew Whitworth will be inducted into the East-West Shrine Bowl Hall of Fame on January 29th at Globe Life Field during the Hall of Fame banquet.

 Year | Name | School | Position |